 “I will have mercy [speaking to the Pharisees as to their behavior], not sacrifice,” Mt.
 9.13.
-In a similar manner John tells the Jews to not rely on being the “children of Abraham” as the ticket into God’s grace, or to receive the kind hand of God.
+In a similar manner, John tells the Jews to not rely on being the “children of Abraham” as the ticket into God’s grace or to receive the kind hand of God.
 In effect, this message will require a new order of events in the spiritual life of Israel, of which John is the opening salvo.

 One tenet of the new thinking entails the replacement of the Sadducees as the Temple priests.
 All Essene believed the Sadducees were corrupt.
 Jesus denounced the Sadducees as well.
-The remnant of the righteous Zadokite priesthood, now known as the Essene, it is they who should be ensconced as the high priests, or Temple Priests.
-In his denunciations John also includes the Pharisees, who most commonly implement the law, and John tells the people that the coming Messiah will rectify unjust application of the law.
+The remnant of the righteous Zadokite priesthood, now known as the Essene, it is they who should be ensconced as the high priests or Temple Priests.
+In his denunciations, John also includes the Pharisees, who most commonly implement the law, and John tells the people that the coming Messiah will rectify the unjust application of the law.
 In rectifying the law the Messiah will of necessity provide the final interpretation on the Law and the Prophets, and will also give the final interpretation on the enlightenment teaching of the Way.
-Both teachings will merge to provide the Jesus teaching on the enlightenment and pathway unto God.
+Both teachings will merge to provide Jesus’s teaching on the enlightenment and pathway unto God.

 The above factors separate John the Baptizer from all other prophets.
 None of the previous prophets functioned as the forerunner of such a messianic event, or their messaging as to Messiah was brief.
 Obviously, John is not brief, but expansive, and clearly states the time is now.
-This last is more along the lines of what the Jews of that day expected, a true Messiah-Savior, and most believed with the added benefit of ridding them of the Romans.
+This last is more along the lines of what the Jews of that day expected, a true Messiah-Savior, with the added benefit of ridding them of the Romans.